Grab Unveils Southeast Asia’s First Bike-Sharing Marketplace App

 Grab has also partnered YCH, Singapore’s largest home-grown supply chain solutions company, to manage proper parking and rebalancing of GrabCycle vehicles at venue partners’ locations.

 “Commuting can be a more seamless experience if multiple transport services are available and easy to access.
 GrabCycle supplements the public transport network and is in line with the government’s commitment to build a greener and more livable city.
-I’m excited to introduce our very first zero-emission transport service and the most affordable transport option yet for our customers.
+I’m excited to introduce our very first zero-emission transport service and the most affordable transport option yet for our consumers.
 With GrabCycle, we move one step closer towards our vision of being a true multi-modal platform with transport options to suit every need,” said Reuben Lai, Head of GrabVentures, Grab.

 “The GrabCycle marketplace reflects our belief in working with the right partners to improve mobility in cities.
 Together with our partners, we hope to re-design public spaces for bike-sharing and other personal mobility options.
 We will study commuting patterns and use data to identify and build new cycling pathways and common parking spots for our users,” added Lai.